 However, it is the control of pests that is the obsession and main topic of conversation of rural dwellers.
 Since we moved to Dale Farm we have had conversations about moles, rats, wasps, moths & flies (myriad types), rabbits & hares, foxes, deer, badgers, bats, fleas, ticks, beetles, earwigs, mice, pigeons & crows, slugs & snails and more (no grey squirrels though yet!)
 There are of course ways to manage all of these if they do become a nuisance (but I won’t dwell on that here.)

-The only pests that I really can’t abide are flies but you do get used to them and we can, in the main control them now by keeping doors and windows shut on hot days and investing in flypapers (which often sell out at the local shop) and good swatters.
+The only pests that I really can’t abide are flies but you do get used to them and they only seems to appear for short spells at the beginning and end of summer.
+We can, in the main control them now by keeping doors and windows shut on hot days and investing in flypapers (which often sell out at the local shop) and good swatters.
 Flies have even featured in a couple of our Tripadvisor reviews and I now leave a notice in each room advising on how to deal with them.

 But the advice I really want to offer when a grown man knocks at my door to tell me he’s been stung by a wasp and it really hurts is…welcome to my world.
 If you want to visit Dale Farm you’re just going to have to ‘man up!’